 - (1) REN is the Portuguese Transmission System Operator.
-REN belongs to South West Europe capacity calculation region (hereinafter, "SWE CCR")". - (2) REN is required, by Article 16(8) of the Regulation (EU) 2019/943 of 5 June 2019 on the internal market for electricity (hereinafter, the "Regulation 2019/943"), to offer minimum levels of available capacity for cross-zonal trade as of the 1st of January 2020. - (3) Article 16(4) of the Regulation 2019/943 provides that, in order to maximise available capacities to reach the minimum capacity requirements provided for in Article 16 (8), Transmission System Operators (hereinafter, "TSOs") shall use countertrading and redispatch, including cross-border redispatch, via "a coordinated and non-discriminatory process". - (4) Article 16(9) of the Regulation 2019/943 provides regulatory authorities with the possibility of granting a derogation from Article 16(8) upon TSO request on foreseeable grounds where necessary for maintaining operational security. - (5) Article 7(2) of Regulation 2019/943 establishes among other objectives that both day-ahead and intraday market shall ensure operational security while allowing for maximum use of transmission capacity. - (6) Recommendation No 01/2019 of the European Union Agency for the Cooperation of Energy Regulators of 08 August 2019 on the implementation of the minimum margin available for crosszonal trade pursuant to Article 16(8) of Regulation (EU) 2019/943 proposes a method to monitor the margin available for crosszonal trade in accordance with Article 16(9). - (7) Complying with the minimum requirements set in Article 16(8) would require an intensive use of costly remedial actions that undermines the operational security of the Portuguese grid especially if Recommendation No 01/2019 is applied for setting the minimum requirements for Portuguese interconnections. - (8) This document constitutes a request for derogation in accordance with Article 16(9) of the Regulation 2019/943 and addresses the foreseeable grounds, related to the operational security of the Portuguese grid, justifying the request for a derogation. - (9) A first derogation for the South West Europe (SWE) capacity calculation region had already been submitted and approved by the Portuguese regulatory authority ERSE on the 31st of December 2019 for the year 2020 (from 1st January 2020 to 31st December 2020). - (10) This document constitutes a request for derogation for the year 2021 (from 1st January 2021 to 31st December 2021). - (11) REN will provide a long-term solution to the issue that this derogation seeks to address, in coordination with the TSOs of the affected capacity calculation regions (hereinafter "CCR"). - (12) The term Regional Coordination Centre (hereafter "RCC") shall be understood as the Regional Security Coordinator (hereafter "RSC") in charge of the capacity calculation for SWE CCR, as at the time of this request the RCCs, in terms of article 35 of Regulation (EU) 2019/943, are not established yet.
+REN belongs to South West Europe capacity calculation region (hereinafter, "SWE CCR")". - (2) REN is required, by Article 16(8) of the Regulation (EU) 2019/943 of 5 June 2019 on the internal market for electricity (hereinafter, the "Regulation 2019/943"), to offer minimum levels of available capacity for cross-zonal trade as of the 1st of January 2020. - (3) Article 16(4) of the Regulation 2019/943 provides that, in order to maximise available capacities to reach the minimum capacity requirements provided for in Article 16 (8), Transmission System Operators (hereinafter, "TSOs") shall use countertrading and redispatch, including cross-border redispatch, via "a coordinated and non-discriminatory process". - (4) Article 16(9) of the Regulation 2019/943 provides regulatory authorities with the possibility of granting a derogation from Article 16(8) upon TSO request on foreseeable grounds where necessary for maintaining operational security. - (5) Article 7(2) of Regulation 2019/943 establishes among other objectives that both day-ahead and intraday market shall ensure operational security while allowing for maximum use of transmission capacity. - (6) Recommendation No 01/2019 of the European Union Agency for the Cooperation of Energy Regulators of 08 August 2019 on the implementation of the minimum margin available for cross-zonal trade pursuant to Article 16(8) of Regulation (EU) 2019/943 proposes a method to monitor the margin available for cross-zonal trade in accordance with Article 16(9). - (7) Complying with the minimum requirements set in Article 16(8) would require an intensive use of costly remedial actions that undermines the operational security of the Portuguese grid especially if Recommendation No 01/2019 is applied for setting the minimum requirements for Portuguese interconnections. - (8) This document constitutes a request for derogation in accordance with Article 16(9) of the Regulation 2019/943 and addresses the foreseeable grounds, related to the operational security of the Portuguese grid, justifying the request for a derogation. - (9) A first derogation for the South West Europe (SWE) capacity calculation region had already been submitted and approved by the Portuguese regulatory authority ERSE on the 31st of December 2019 for the year 2020 (from 1st January 2020 to 31st December 2020). - (10) A second derogation for the SWE capacity calculation region has been submitted and approved by the Portuguese regulatory authority ERSE on the 31st of December 2020 for the year 2021 (from 1st January 2021 to 31st December 2021). - (11) This document hereby constitutes a request for derogation for the year 2022 (from 1st January 2022 to 31st December 2022). - (11) REN will provide a long-term solution to the issue that this derogation seeks to address, in coordination with the TSOs of the affected capacity calculation regions (hereinafter "CCR"). - (12) The term Regional Coordination Centre (hereafter "RCC") shall be understood as the Regional Security Coordinator (hereafter "RSC") in charge of the capacity calculation for SWE CCR, as at the time of this request the RCCs, in terms of article 35 of Regulation (EU) 2019/943, are not established yet.